 As a local contractor, the goal is to rank for local terms.
 Most of your customers will search for services through their mobile device, and their current location will determine their Maps results.
 For this reason, it’s wise to include local terms within your target keyword.
 When combining local keywords with industry keywords, you’re creating long-tail keywords.
 These typically have less volume than a term that is searched for on a national scale but also offers more precise targeting and relevance which is what SEO is all about for local businesses.

 - Secondary Keywords

 Volume is important but ranking for a variety of terms within a larger category can be helpful to the overall health of a website.
-If you offer specific services like coolant & leak repair, the volume is going to be lower, but the opportunity is going to be higher.
+If you offer specific services like coolant & leak repair, the volume will be lower, but the opportunity is going to be higher.
 Furthermore, you can build topical relevance by creating pages about related topics.
-For instance, electric furnace repair could be a subcategory of heating on your website and Google can crawl both pages and associate them one with another.
-As you build topical relevance, the pages should begin to have a reciprocative influence on each other and boost both the quantity and quality of your rankings.
+For instance, electric furnace repair could be a subcategory of heating on your website, and Google can crawl both pages and associate them one with another.
+As you build topical relevance, the pages should begin to have a reciprocating influence on each other and boost both the quantity and quality of your rankings.